 What is a comprehensive medication review?

+The comprehensive medication review is completed with a health care provider in person or over the phone.
 This review is a discussion that includes all the member’s medications:

 - Prescriptions